A parti Poodle is always very interesting to look at because people are more used to seeing its solid-colored counterparts.

 What Is a Parti Poodle?
 Are Parti Poodles Purebred?

-Parti Poodles are just like the Poodles you already know and love, just with a unique color combination – primarily white, with another color of either black, apricot, silver, cafe au lait, cream, or red.
+Parti Poodles are just like the ones you already know and love, with a unique color combination — primarily white, with another color of either black, apricot, silver, cafe au lait, cream, or red.

 The name ‘parti’ Poodle comes from the term “particularly colored.”
 However, some people also say it may have been derived from “partial” or its French translation, “partiellement.”

-The parti Poodle has a two-tone coat with 50% white and 50% any other common Poodle color.
-These secondary colors often occur in dark patches over the eyes and ears, with a clear contrast between them.
+The parti Poodle has a two-tone coat with at least 50% white background coat color, and the secondary color can be any other common Poodle color.
+This secondary color often occurs in dark patches over the eyes and ears and as spots in the body.

 This distinction sets them apart from other multi-colored Poodles.
-The Tuxedo Poodle has white markings down its chest, belly, and legs (hence the name), while Mismark Poodles have less than 50% white fur that occurs in smaller spots.
+The tuxedo Poodle has white markings down its chest, belly, and legs, while mismark Poodles have less than 50% white fur, which occurs in smaller spots.

 The size of a parti Poodle can vary.
-The standard parti Poodle grows beyond 15 inches and weighs anywhere between 40 to 70 pounds.
+The standard parti Poodle grows beyond 15 inches and weighs anywhere between 40 and 70 pounds.

-The mini parti Poodle grows between 10 to 15 inches and weighs between 10 to 20 pounds.
+The mini parti Poodle grows between 10 and 15 inches and weighs between 10 and 20 pounds.
 Meanwhile, the toy parti Poodle is smaller than 10 inches and can be as light as 5 pounds.

 What Is the Difference Between a Parti Poodle and a Phantom Poodle?

-Phantom Poodles and parti Poodles share similar characteristics that make them easily mistaken for the other.
+Phantom Poodles and parti Poodles share similar characteristics that make them easily mistaken for each other.
 They both have two colors, and phantom Poodles are usually classified as a subset of parti Poodles.